meik99/CANProjects/README.md

 failures of miscellaneous kinds and maybe wrong data over all.
 Nevertheless is already used it and one can retrieve valuable data.

+To access the latest, most stable as possible version, use develop-branch.

 ## CANPresenter

 Simulates a speedometer with data from a CAN-bus.